saflin/prime-generator/README.md

 # Testing the application

-Project presently expose below rest endpoints
+Project presently expose below rest endpoints and generates prime numbers up to Integer.MAX_VALUE (2147483647)

 1) Get all the supported prime generation algorithms